First Omagh Presbyterian Church is situated in close proximity to the centre of the town.

 Records indicate that a minister has been associated with the congregation since 1641.
 There have been sixteen ministers to the present day.
 At the present time there are 300 families within the congregation.

-We hold a Sunday morning service at 11.30am and this is preceded by Sunday School and Bible Class which are held in the adjacent Rowan Hall.
-During morning worship a children’s church and crèche is held in the church hall.
 There has also in the past been a regular series of weekly lunchtime services held on Thursdays during Lent.
 Communion services are held three times per year.

 The Church Committee meet on a regular basis and has nineteen members plus the Kirk Session who are ex-officio members.
 There are subgroups responsible for finance, buildings and maintenance and church grounds.